Speak Irish: Coileáiníní!

 I have to admit I had many mixed emotions about bringing another wolfhound puppy home so soon after losing Cian.
 Our female wolfhound, Morrighán, has stepped into that “special girl” role and Doolin at twelve pounds decided he could easily step into Cian’s paws, so to speak.

-Any misgivings quickly faded that first weekend Rían came home.
+Any misgivings quickly faded that first-weekend Rían came home.
 Doolin found a new playmate, even though at the end of the first week with us and twelve weeks old, Rían was already over forty pounds.
 When Rían is tired or looking for comfort or security, he’s sleeping next to big sister Morrighán.

 Irish Puppy Training

 Puppy training can be a challenge, no matter how many times we’ve been through it.
-A few things I’ve learned over the years are, nothing lasts forever, bladders will get stronger, puppy teeth soon fall out, we probably needed new carpeting anyway and those really were not my favorite shoes!
+A few things I’ve learned over the years are, that nothing lasts forever, bladders will get stronger, puppy teeth soon fall out, we probably needed new carpeting anyway and those really were not my favorite shoes!

 Establishing routines and being consistent with commands with positive rewards and praise for even the simplest things done right shortens the intial training.
 All dogs respond to our affection and strive to do the things that will get them more of it.
 Yelling or hitting a wolfhound will never get you a companion like I had with Cian.